Step 1: Before You Leave

 Step 3: Welcome to the ELI

 During the Orientation Week, you will check in and you will also take the CELT placement test.
 The results of this test will be used to place you in classes with other students who are at the same level as you.
 Levels are assigned for each skill, so you may have different levels in your grammar, listening/speaking, and reading/writing classes.
 During the first week of classes, your teachers will double-check to make sure you are in the appropriate level by giving diagnostic tests in class.

 During Orientation Week, be sure to attend the ELI’s Academic Orientation, Cultural Immersion Program Seminar, Student Life Seminar, and Medical Issues Seminars.
 You will learn important information about life in the US and how to make the most of your time at the ELI.

 Students are required to show proof of health insurance coverage for the entire ELI term.
 You will not be allowed to attend classes without it.
 We strongly recommend that you buy insurance when you arrive at the university.
 You can buy UnitedHealthcare plans for $209 per month, or you can look at other plans on the UF International Center website here (the cost of these plans varies depending on the student’s age).

 US immigration laws require visiting students to the United States to submit a record of their immunizations.
-To study with us, we also require immunizations records on this form only.
+To study with us, we also require immunizations records on this form (PDF) only.